engtuncay/engtuncay.github.io/js-electron/arts/art-el-electron-quick-guide.md

 ```

-This command runs Electron using the `main.js` file as the entry point (❗).
+This command runs Electron using the `main.js` file as the entry point.

 You should see a new Electron window displaying the "Hello, Electron!" message.

-Congratulations!
-You have created your first Electron application.

 ## 4. Working with Main and Renderer Processes

 Electron applications consist of two types of processes: `the main process` and `renderer processes`.
-The main process runs in a Node.js environment and is responsible for managing the lifecycle of the application and interacting with the operating system.
-Renderer processes run in separate browser-like windows and handle the user interface.
+The main process runs in a `Node.js environment` and is responsible for `managing the lifecycle of the application and interacting with the operating system`.
+Renderer processes run in separate browser-like windows and `handle the user interface`.

 Let's explore how to work with main and renderer processes in Electron.js.

 ### 4.1.
 Communicating between Main and Renderer Processes

-Electron provides a mechanism called `Inter-Process Communication (IPC)` to enable communication between the main process and renderer processes.
+Electron provides a mechanism called `Inter-Process Communication (IPC)` to enable communication between the main process and renderer (gui) processes.

 Here's an example of how to send a message from the main process to a renderer process: